Gen Z is embracing the prenup, says family law attorney: ‘The taboo of divorces is long gone’

 Why This Matters

-The rise of prenuptial agreements among Gen Z couples is a significant trend in modern relationships, with implications for the future of marriage and divorce.
+The increasing popularity of prenuptial agreements among Gen Z couples is a notable trend in modern relationships, reflecting shifting attitudes towards marriage and financial security.

 Coverage Snapshot